Salvatore Scarpitta: Motor racing

 Scarpitta was the owner of a sprint car team based in New Chester, Pennsylvania.
-The car was campaigned under the number 59 and was a regular on the very competitive central Pennsylvania circuit.
+The car was campaigned under the number 59 and was a regular on the competitive central Pennsylvania circuit.
 He had many drivers of note and many victories.
 Greg O'Neill, Rick Schemlyun, Jr., Bobby Essick, Steve Christmas, Richard Lupo, Richard Lupo, Jr., Steve Stambaugh, Joey Allen, Kenny Adams, Jesse Wentz, Keith Kauffman, Bill Brian, Steve Siegel and Jimmy Siegel filled the number 59 seat at one time or another.

 Scarpitta was well-respected as an owner and, upon his retirement as the team principal, the team was sold to the Siegels; it still carries the number 59 today.
 The car had victories at the Williams Grove, Lincoln and Susquehanna Speedways.
 He was close friends with fellow car owner Harry Fletcher.
 Scarpitta loved racing most, and it was his outsider perspective that made him unique to the world of racing.
 Because of his slant, he enjoyed the entire spectrum of the experience of sprint car racing and cared much less about statistics.
 From the arrangement of tread on the tires, the organic aspects of mud, the smell, sounds, right through to the human drama that surrounded it all, racing was his favorite thing.
-He was just as apt to put a tried and true veteran driver in the car as he was to choose a driver with little experience.
 The different personalities made the experience entirely different from year to year.